Discord

 Navigate to the Discord Developers site.
 Press the plus sign to create a new application.

 Give it a name and description relating to your auth site.
-Add a redirect to https://example.com/discord/callback/
+Add a redirect to https://example.com/discord/callback/, substituting your domain.
+Press Create Application.

 Update your auth project’s settings file, inputting this redirect address as DISCORD_CALLBACK_URL

-On the application summary page, press Create a Bot User.
+On the application summary page, press “Create a Bot User”.

 Update your auth project’s settings file with these pieces of information from the summary page:

-From the General Information panel,
+• From the General Information panel, DISCORD_APP_ID is the Client/Application ID

-is the Token
+• From the Bot panel, DISCORD_BOT_TOKEN is the Token

 Preparing Auth

-Before continuing it is essential to run migrations and restart Gunicorn and Celery.
+Before continuing, it is essential to run migrations and restart Gunicorn and Celery.

 Adding a Bot to the Server

-Once created, navigate to the services page of your Alliance Auth install as the superuser account.
-At the top there is a big green button labelled Link Discord Server.
-Click it, then from the drop down select the server you created, and then Authorize.
+Once created, navigate to the “Services” page of your Alliance Auth install as the superuser account.
+At the top there is a big green button labeled “Link Discord Server”.
+Click it, then from the drop-down select the server you created, and then Authorize.

-tag, and a new role with the same name as your Discord application.
+This adds a new user to your Discord server with a BOT tag, and a new role with the same name as your Discord application.
 Don’t touch either of these.
 If for some reason the bot loses permissions or is removed from the server, click this button again.

 To manage roles, this bot role must be at the top of the hierarchy.
 Edit your Discord server, roles, and click and drag the role with the same name as your application to the top of the list.
 This role must stay at the top of the list for the bot to work.
-Finally, the owner of the bot account must enable 2 Factor Authentication (this is required from Discord for kicking and modifying member roles).
+Finally, the owner of the bot account must enable 2-Factor Authentication (this is required from Discord for kicking and modifying member roles).
 If you are unsure what 2FA is or how to set it up, refer to this support page.
-It is also recommended to force 2FA on your server (this forces any admins or moderators to have 2fa enabled to perform similar functions on discord).
+It is also recommended to force 2FA on your server (this forces any admins or moderators to have 2FA enabled to perform similar functions on discord).

 Note that the bot will never appear online as it does not participate in chat channels.